 Cured resin has bubbles in it

 1. Be careful when mixing the resin.
 The best way to make sure bubbles aren’t in your final casting is to avoid creating them when mixing the resin.
-Carefully and deliberately stir the resin and hardener when mixing, but do not whip it.
+Carefully and deliberately stir the resin and hardener when mixing, but do not whip or whisk it.

 3. Remove bubbles before allowing the casting to cure.
 Draw them out with a toothpick or use a heat gun to get bubbles to the surface.

 Here are some additional tips: